Elijah McClanahan: Post war

-Colonel McClanahan served as a justice when Roanoke County, Virginia, was formed from part of Botetourt County, Virginia.
-He later was appointed the first high sheriff.
-"He was also among the trustees chosen at the founding of the town of Salem, among the founding elders of Salem Presbyterian Church (Salem, Virginia), and one of the largest landholders in the county."

-Elijah McClanahan was one of the justices of the county court in 1838, 1852 and 1856.
+McClanahan served as a justice when Roanoke County, Virginia was formed from part of Botetourt County, Virginia.
+He later was appointed the county's first high sheriff.
+He was also one of the trustees at the founding of the town of Salem and among the founding elders of Salem Presbyterian Church.
+He additionally served as one of the justices of the county court in 1838, 1852 and 1856.
+McClanahan was one of several men appointed to set out roads in the county, and he was prominently involved in the Allegheny Turnpike Company, an early turnpike in western Virginia that became part of the Valley Pike, and eventually U.S. Route 11 in Virginia.